Key Takeaways from Datapalooza 2024

 Artificial Intelligence is a growing technology that is becoming integral within data science careers and education

 The School of Data Science aimed to inspire the next generation with a series of talks focused on new challenges in the field of data science.
-The keynote conversation: “Data, Business, and The Real World: Insiders on How AI Became A Thing” was moderated by Assistant Professor of Data Science and Media Studies Mona Sloane and featured guest speakers Miriam Friedel, Vice President of Mechanical Engineering at Capitol One, and Don Vu (Commerce '98), Chief Data and Analytics Officer at New York Life.
+The keynote conversation: “Data, Business, and The Real World: Insiders on How AI Became A Thing” was moderated by Assistant Professor of Data Science and Media Studies Mona Sloane and featured guest speakers Miriam Friedel, Vice President of Machine Learning Engineering at Capital One, and Don Vu (Commerce '98), Chief Data and Analytics Officer at New York Life.

 The speakers, both from a non-data science background, shared their journey to data science, gave industry insights, and discussed how AI has grown in their respective industries.